chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 ## ⚠️ Known gaps (compared to the project vision)

 - Default mode stays deterministic; LLM-backed review requires your own API key and model access.
-- Semantic retrieval requires downloading an encoder (Sentence Transformers); set `EMBEDDING_MODEL` to enable.
+- Semantic retrieval requires downloading an encoder (Sentence Transformers); set `EMBEDDING_MODEL`, rebuild the FAISS index, and the runtime will enforce that the query embedder matches the stored index embedder.
 - GitHub commenting is available via `backend.app.integrations.github_workflow` but still needs to be invoked from your CI workflow.

 ## 📁 Project structure (current repository)